SimeonHristov99/Additional_Resources/IS_Summer_20-21/Week_11 - Trees (part 2)/README.md

         then g 2.2 3 -> -0.4399999999999998

 # Task 2
-Define a function that accepts a list of countries and returns the name of the country with the highest average elevation.
+Define a function that accepts a list of countries and returns the name of the country with the highest capital, i.e. the capital on the highest elevation.

 Use the following types: